 You can, at least in part, credit Global NCAP’s crash tests for being the genesis of the automotive safety movement in India.
 Released in January 2014, the results of the very first crash tests by the agency on five made-in-India and made-for-India cars made headlines nationwide and brought the topic of automotive safety to the fore.
 The results were a wake-up call for all stakeholders.
 And there has been progress since.
 The government that had long dragged its feet on safety, among other initiatives, introduced far superior crash test requirements; many carmakers have incorporated safety features such as airbags well before they’ve been mandated by law and buyers simply want safer cars.

-Over the past month, Global NCAP has released the results of three more models , namely the Renault Lodgy and Maruti Suzuki’s Swift and Vitara Brezza.
-While the results have reached far and wide (God bless the internet), a look at online forums and social media chatter also suggests there’s a lot of misinformation about the crash tests.
+Over the past year, Global NCAP has released the results of more models, most recently of the Hyundai Santro, Datsun Redigo and Maruti's Ertiga and Wagon R. While the results have reached far and wide (God bless the internet), a look at online forums and social media chatter also suggests there’s a lot of misinformation about the crash tests.
 So, it’s a time as good as any to break it right down.

 What is Global NCAP?